bmarlow/Ansible-Satellite-Self-Service/3-Self_Service_with_Tower_Part_II/README.md

 ```
 *Note, in the RedHat.Satellite Ansible collection 1.0, there is a bug where parameters will be set after the host creation, this causes finish templates to not appropriately render, so to accomodate those settings you will want to use other various modules to accomplish those means.
 For tracking the bugzilla is [1855008](https://bugzilla.redhat.com/show_bug.cgi?id=1855008).*

+*Please examine the examples folder for playbooks that illustrate how to work around this bug.*

 As we look through the playbook, we will notice a few things are different:
 - Certain arguments don't exist because they aren't applicable in a cloud environment
 - Heavy use of host parameters